dl-tg/reddit-post-exporter/README.md

 # Reddit Post Exporter
-Fetch and save the JSON data of Reddit posts and their comments, from specified subreddit and specific category (top, controversial, hot or rising) up to a certain limit, which is specified by the user, too.
+Fetch and save the JSON data of Reddit posts and their comments, from specified subreddit and specific category (top, controversial, hot or rising) up to a certain limit, which is specified by the user, too, without using additional API wrappers and OAuth2.

 Note that it will export only those posts that fit the category.
 For example, I managed to export 100 posts and ~4,565 comments respectively from Hot category in AskReddit.